chantastic/sites/chan.dev/src/content/posts/p.md

 }
 ```

+## What this command does

+zsh functions can be used like fancy aliases with the addition of a runtime check.
+This function checks for the existence of a lock file and runs the stated command with the correct package manager.

 ## What this command does not do

 This function does not create a universal interface around the varied package managers.
 I don't find universal interfaces helpful.

-And I enjoy utilizing the subtlies in each package manager.
-My problem is the muscle memory around comman cammonds (`start`, `install`, and `test`) and those actions inadvertantly spawing confusion.
+And I enjoy utilizing the subtleties in each package manager.
+My problem is the muscle memory around common commands (`start`, `install`, and `test`) and those actions inadvertently spawn confusion.

 ## Learn more